XVimProject/XVim2/SIGNING_Xcode.md

 2. Prepare code sign certificate

-   If you already have a certificate from Apple's developer program you can use it (so skip to next section now).
-If you don't have one or don't want to use the existing certificate create new one as follows.

    2.1 Open "Keychain Access" (in Applications -> Utilities) and select "login" in the left pane.

    2.2 Select Create a Certificate ( in KeyChain Access -> Certificate Assistant )